Jeffer-Hernandez/Jeffer-Hernandez/README.md

 ## I'm a Computer Science student from NYC!

- ⚡ I'm an aspiring Front End Developer / UI & UX Guru
+ ⚡ I'm an aspiring Software Engineer

-🌱 I’m currently learning React and loving it!
+🌱 I’m currently learning Python and working with Django

-💡 It would be great to collaborate on some cool JS projects!
+💡 I'd love to work on some challenging problems

 <br/>
 <br/>